 Common Misconception #2: MTSS Adds Students to SPED.

-In MTSS, three tiers are used to denote the intensity of resources needed to help a student succeed.
+In MTSS, three tiers denote the intensity of resources needed to help a student succeed.
 These tiers do not represent categories or groups of students, nor do they represent procedures or programs.

 Universal screening assessments and benchmark assessments are used to identify which students require additional support beyond their core instruction.
-Students who receive intervention plans are consistently assessed to determine if the plans are effective and if a student is making progress.
-This means a lot of data, all the time for every student.
+Students with intervention plans are consistently assessed to determine if the plans are effective and if a student is making progress.
+This means a lot of data for every student.

-MTSS does not add students to SPED, but it can help identify students who may have a previously overlooked disability that requires special education services to support the student.
+MTSS does not add students to SPED, but it can help identify students with a possible disability requiring special education services.

-If the team determines that a student meets eligibility guidelines for a disability category, then an eligibility meeting would be held to make this determination.
+If the team suspects that a student may meet eligibility guidelines for a disability category, then special education evaluation and IEP team are called to make this determination.
 This could occur while a student receives Tier 1, Tier 2, or Tier 3 support.
-In addition, once a student begins to receive special education services, that student also continues to receive MTSS support.
-Including access to core instruction and tiered-level resources.
+In addition, once a student begins to receive special education services, that student can continue to receive MTSS support, including access to core instruction and tiered-level resources.

 Common Misconception #3: A Student with an IEP Always Needs Tier 3 Intervention.